GianlucaPaolocci/Sound-classification-on-Raspberry-Pi-with-Tensorflow/README.md

   Set the right path where you downloaded the dataset in your code.

-  Set the right path where you want to save the trained model
+  Set the right path where you want to save the trained model and fit parameters.

   Run "trainModel.py" on your PC/Workstation

 3. **RUN THE MODEL**

-  Export the trained model on you Raspberry Pi
+  Export the trained model on you Raspberry Pi.

+  Export 'fit_params.npy' on your Raspberry Pi.

   Run "classiPi.py" on your Raspberry and enjoy!